openshift/assisted-test-infra/README.md

+# !!
+Warning !!

+It's not recommended to run the code in this repo locally on your personal machine, as it makes some opinionated configuration changes to the machine it's running on

 # Test-Infra

 This project deploys the OpenShift Assisted Installer in Minikube and spawns libvirt VMs that represent bare metal hosts.